ktmeaton/obsidian-public/academic/Plague Phylodynamics and Phylogeography Paper.md

 The second observation is that the temporal structure of genomic data reflects greater interest in *[[Yersinia pestis|Y. pestis]]* as a historical pathogen, rather than a public health threat to modern humans.
 This is evidenced by the [[Medieval Plague]] in [[Western Europe]] having more representative samples than all of the African continent.
 Sequencing initiatives are greatly needed that shift the balance away from Eurocentrism and encompass a greater diversity of affected populations.

 The final takeaway is a highly complex pattern of geographic clustering or lack-thereof.
 Many regions have been colonized by diverse strains of *[[Yersinia pestis|Y. pestis]]*.
 This diversity can be contemporaneous, such as endemic foci in the [[Caucausus]] and [[Western China]], that are routinely under biosurveillance.
 Alternatively, this diversity may occur over multiple centuries through distinct re-introductions and extinctions, as seen in the historical epidemics of Europe.
-In these examples, a relatively large amount of genetic diversity appears in a small geographic range.
-In contrast, regions such as the Americas have been colonized by a single strain of *[[Yersinia pestis|Y. pestis]]*, which shows a relatively small amount of genetic diversity over a tremendously large geographic range.
+In these examples, a relatively large amount of genetic diversity appears in a small geographic range (Figure @fig:fig_ibd_all : blue).
+In contrast, regions such as the Americas have been colonized by a single strain of *[[Yersinia pestis|Y. pestis]]*, which shows a relatively small amount of genetic diversity over a tremendously large geographic range (Figure @fig:fig_ibd_all : orange).

-The result is that *[[Yersinia pestis|Y. pestis]]* (Figure @fig_ibd_all).

-> Note: I feel a little suspicious of this figure having such a high R2 value.

-![Isolation by Distance (IBD) of *[[Yersinia pestis|Y. pestis]]* genomes.](https://rawcdn.githack.com/ktmeaton/obsidian-public/b68709889cd450acb654666f0362d664d4733cd2/academic/ibd_all%203.png){#fig:fig_ibd_all}

-The exception to this rule is the Americas, reflecting the recent history of plague's introduction to the New World in the turn of the 20th century.
-However, given what was previously stated concerning [[Sampling Bias]], we must be cautious in extrapolating the genomic evidence.

 ![Geographic distribution of *Yersinia pestis* genomes](https://rawcdn.githack.com/ktmeaton/obsidian-public/b68709889cd450acb654666f0362d664d4733cd2/academic/Auspice%20Map%20Draft.png){#fig:fig_map_all}

+> Note: I feel a little suspicious of this figure having such a high R2 value...

+![Isolation by Distance (IBD) of *[[Yersinia pestis|Y. pestis]]* genomes.](https://rawcdn.githack.com/ktmeaton/obsidian-public/49fe1338ac25adafb07669075474bc0a35277790/academic/Isolation%20By%20Distance%20All%20Annotate.png){#fig:fig_ibd_all}

 <!--
 <iframe id="igraph" scrolling="no" seamless="seamless" src="https://nextstrain.org/community/ktmeaton/plague-phylogeography-projects@v0.2.7/main/full/all?d=map&onlyPanels&p=full&sidebar=closed&transmissions=hide" width=800px height=400px ></iframe>